Top Winter Emails To Send Out This Year

 St. Valentine’s Day

-St. Valentine’s Day is the perfect time for a Valentine’s Day email that focuses on romance and love.
-With that in mind, you might want to send out an email with discounts on gifts for couples, as well as products that your subscribers can give to their significant others.
+This is the perfect time for a Valentine’s Day email that focuses on romance and love.
+Send out a February email with discounts on gifts for couples, as well as products that your subscribers can give to their significant others.

 Winter email design best practices

-If you want your winter email campaign to work, you need to make sure that they look good and that their content is eye-catching and well-written.
-Here are a few design tips that should help you achieve that goal.
+If you want your winter email campaign to work, you need to make sure that it looks good and that its content is eye-catching and well-written.
+Here are a few tips that should help you achieve this goal.

 Subject line

 Make sure that the subject line of your winter email is short, to the point, and attention-grabbing.
-This will help you get more people to open your emails and, in turn, increase your sales.
-If you want it to contain an emoji, stick to just one.
-More than that will make the subject line look too cluttered.
+This will increase the open rate and, in turn, the sales.
+If you want your catchy email subject line to contain an emoji, stick to just one.
+More than that will make the subject line too cluttered.
 Here are a few examples of good winter email subject lines:

 • Happy Valentine’s Day! 💕 Get 15% off our gift selection.